MarkkuMyllarinen/EKTK/README.md

 Elokuva Tietokanta

-My movie database where I use Java Spring back-end and React front-end.
+My movie database where I use Java Spring backend and React frontend.

 ### If you want to view live website of this project please start the back-end first.
 Project is deployed on Heroku and free Heroku applications takes time to wake up!